jsomers/git-game/README.md

-# git-game: The committer guessing game
+# The git committer guessing game!

 ## What is it?